Why is my ceiling cracking?

 You have a moisture problem

 If the cracks appear discolored, or appear alongside unsightly yellow or brown stains, you’ve likely got some water damage on your hands.
-In this case, knowing how to fix a ceiling with water damage is useful, however, be sure to determine the cause of the leak and fix it before you go about any repairs.
+In this case, knowing how to fix a ceiling with water damage is useful, however, be sure to determine the cause and fix a ceiling leak before you go about any repairs.

 Your drywall wasn’t efficiently installed

-Fine cracks that run in extremely straight lines are almost always the result of poor workmanship.
+Fine cracks that run in extremely straight lines are almost always the result of poor workmanship when hanging drywall ceiling.
 ‘If an insufficient amount of plaster is used while taping joints, the paper can begin to loosen and crack.
 In this instance, a very straight crack may appear, but it’s typically harmless’, says Ash.

 Your roof has moved slightly